 As the depth to groundwater at the site is approximately 13 feet above the planned excavation depth, dewatering operations will be employed during construction.
-Dewatering fluids will be handled, transported and disposed in accordance with applicable local, State, and Federal regulations.
+Dewatering fluids will be handled, transported and disposed of in accordance with applicable local, State, and Federal regulations.
 Liquids discharged into the New York City sewer system will be addressed through approval by the NYCDEP.
-A totalizing flow meter will be used to ensure that the dewatering volume does not exceed permit limits.
-Drawdown readings will be recorded from each or the sentinel monitoring wells on a daily basis.
+Note that both the pumping and the treatment system will include odor controls so that the system does not generate objectionable odors during operation.
+The pumping and treatment system design will be detailed in the NYCDEP discharge permit submittal.
+This submittal as well as the approved permit will be provided to the DEC prior to initiating dewatering operations.